 When you upload a video, VidIQ will recommend and rank tags for you to use.
 It shows the tags used for every video, and users can copy the terms to use for their videos.
 Bulk SEO and channel-wide tags target high-ranking terms to implement across your videos.
 Finally, you can create a keyword template for commonly used terms to save time.

-Both apps enable creators to make thumbnails.
+Both apps enable creators to make thumbnails and save templates for future use.
 With TubeBuddy, create professional-grade thumbnails using still frames from your videos.
 Choose a background, add text/designs, preview, and publish.
+Alternatively, VidIQ offers much of the same, i.e., a custom thumbnail editor that allows you to add text, shapes, and images.

 TubeBuddy integrates with several other apps, including Patreon, Social Bluebook, MagicLinks, Twitter, Facebook, and Amazon Alexa.
 VidIQ connects to Facebook only.